ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: There is a significant challenge in developing explainable AI techniques that can provide meaningful insights into the decision-making processes of complex, multi-agent systems while maintaining system performance.

 References:
-- docs/domain_model_and_research_summary.md: Section 4.4
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Item 4
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific strategies for balancing explainability with performance in our system